September 1, 2019

 Carol says, "Sometimes I wonder if I made a life-long series of stupid mistakes or had an extraordinary long stint of bad luck.
 Or both.
 Either way, I can still hear my dad's voice in my head telling me to learn from my mistakes--the one good piece of advice that came out of his mouth and I wasn't listening."

 Carol Es has earned many honors during her career in the arts, including the Pollock-Krasner and Wynn Newhouse awards.
 Her work can be found in MOMA, the Getty Museum, and the National Museum of Women in the Arts.
-She lives in Los Angeles, where she enjoys studying cultural anthropology, writing in her blog (Carol's bloggie), and spending time with her partner and their dog.
+In 2019, she won the Bruce Geller Memorial Award WORD Grant for her memoir from the American Jewish University.
+She now lives in Joshua Tree, California where she enjoys making art, studying cultural anthropology, writing in her blog (Carol's bloggie), and spending time with her partner and their dog.

 Illustrated with original sketches throughout, Shrapnel in the San Fernando Valley is not just another survivor's tale about overcoming life's horrors and coming out victorious.
 It's a courageous, relatable story about doing what you can with what you've got, no matter how broken your tools might have been in the first place.
 Gaining the ability to identify growth from experience is the true victory.
 Because sometimes learning, relearning, and coming out okay is triumph enough.